 This time of year, when most people think of Times Square, they picture the tremendous New Year’s Eve party attended by more than a million people filled with banners, streamers and the ball that drops at midnight.
 Less well known, and with much poorer attendance, is an event in Times Square that takes place just a few days earlier.
-A few hundred people will gather this week to observe the 11th annual “Good Riddance Day.”
-Visitors and residents of New York will gather to write down the problems and disappointments they experienced this year on a piece of paper, toss it in a dumpster or watch it get shredded and say good riddance to the aspects of the year they wish to leave behind.
+A few hundred people gather to observe the annual “Good Riddance Day.”
+Visitors and residents of New York gather to write down the problems and disappointments they experienced this year on a piece of paper, toss it in a dumpster or watch it get shredded and say good riddance to the aspects of the year they wish to leave behind.

 Good Riddance Day is yet another reminder of the stark contrast between the way the secular New Year is observed and the way we observe Rosh Hashanah, the Jewish New Year.
 For many, January 1st is marked with a party, drinking and the ritual of the dropping of the ball.
 The anticipation of the New Year brings with it resolutions and promises, a fresh start and the opportunity to put that which we don’t like in our lives behind us, simply by saying good riddance.

 For us, the first of Tishrei, Rosh Hashanah, is greeted with introspection, reflection and a sincere and earnest attempt to repair our mistakes and errors of the prior year.
 We, too, greet our New Year with joy, excitement and the promise of a fresh start.
 However, we understand that a new beginning only has meaning when we make amends and take stock of the year behind.